webtiming/timingsrc/docs/index.md

 ## Relation to timing object specification

-The timingsrc library serves as a reference implementation for the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/) and will be maintained by the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/).
+The timingsrc library serves as a reference implementation for the [Timing Object Draft Spec](http://webtiming.github.io/timingobject/).
+It was maintained by the [W3C Multi-device Timing Community Group](https://www.w3.org/community/webtiming/) until early 2025.
+It is now maintained by individual authors.

 ## Authors